terrabrasilis/deter-amz-dashboard/environment/README.md

-# Docker for serve the dashboards for DETER Legal Amazon
+# Docker for serve the dashboards for DETER Amazônia biome

 Defines the environment to run a server for dashboard webapp.